xiao-mantou/GamingTweaks/GPU/nVidia/Readme.md

 Starting with [441.87](https://github.com/CHEF-KOCH/nVidia-modded-Inf/releases/tag/441.87) nVidia added their own FPS Limiter (v3) in the NV control panel.
 You might [ask yourself](https://youtu.be/W66pTe8YM2s) what are the differences between [RTSS](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) and nVidia's solution and which solution should you prefer?

 **Overall:**
 - The frametime is more consistent with RTSS because this is how RTSS works.
 - nVidia's solution does not allow you to change the frame rate without restarting the game, this works in RTSS. nVidia could fix or change that in the future.
 - Every overlay you use, no matter what program will add a small delay!
-- NVIDIA Inspector old limiter (v2) and AMD's Chill adding the most inpout delay.
+- NVIDIA Inspector old limiter (v2) and AMDs Chill adding the most input delay.

 **RTSS Pros:**
 - _Nice_ GUI